qedpi/novelty-project/habits-project.md

 ## Habits
 ### Aesthetics
 * Read, ponder, and clearly enunciate two poems
-* >= 30 mins musc: learn a new song each day & play some old ones, cooling down between them
+* >= 30 mins music: learn a new song each day & play some old ones, cooling down between them
 * predict punchlines of jokes on late night shows

 ### Journaling